0xh3xa/hls-ffmpeg/README.md

 ### How to open the master playlist?

-You will find the following message at the terminal
+You will find the following message at the terminal.

 > Please open http://localhost:8081/master.m3u8 at `Safari` or `VLC` File > Open Network > URL

 > Or Open with VLC `master.m3u8`
-> Also you can run `audio_.m3u8` by double click on it to run with Music in Mac os
+> Also, you can run `audio_.m3u8` by double-clicking on it to run with Music on Mac os.